 Recovery after jaw angle implant augmentation involves some muscle tenderness, swelling, and possible bruising in the jaw angle area.

-Males request jaw angle augmentation much more often than women, but there is a small group of ladies who want the Angelina Jolie strong jawline and jaw angle implants would just do that for them.
+Males request jaw angle augmentation much more often than women, but there is a small group of ladies who want the Angelina Jolie strong jawline and jaw angle implants would do just that for them.

-Dr. Marc DuPéré, Aesthetic, Cosmetic and Plastic Surgeon
+Dr. Marc DuPéré, Aesthetic, Cosmetic, and Plastic Surgeon